gomorpheus/morpheus-docs/getting_started/agent/morpheus_agent.rst

 - SSH / WinRM /Guest Execution
 - VMware Tools / guest execution
-- cloud-init/ cloudbase-init
+- cloud-init / cloudbase-init
 - Unattend
 - Manual installation

-On each cloud you can select between two options for your preferred agent installation method under the advanced options.
+On each cloud, you can select between two options for your preferred agent installation method under advanced options.
 The recommended method to install the |morpheus| agent is cloud init / Unattend (when available).
 If this fails it will call back to SSH / WinRM / Guest Execution.

 ..
 IMPORTANT::